jigar288/GridWorld/README.md

 # GridWorld
-A project that usage of multiple data structures to achieve O(1) constant time operations
+A project that takes advantage of multiple data structures to achieve O(1) constant time operations